 Abscess home remedies

-Natural and DIY recipes for treating and healing tooth and gum abscesses & infections in the jaw
+Natural, home, herbal and homeopathic recipes for treating and healing tooth and gum abscesses & jaw infections

 As mentioned elsewhere, this site is about promoting simple, inexpensive and possibly extremely effective DIY solutions to common dental problems...

 ... and as it happens, my favourite toothache remedy, a simple salt water treatment, also seems to work well on painful tooth or rather gum abscesses (infected pus-filled teeth/gums) by allowing the pus to gradually drain off while killing germs.

 As visitor Laurie confirmed, "I had an abscess about a month ago and out of a desperate belief that there must be a natural way to heal it I started to google stuff and found your site and did what you suggested with the sea salt and it went away in a day, it has been gone now for over a month.
 I have also switched to a toothpaste powder I got at my local co-op that does not have any of those ingredients you mentioned that suppress the natural healing ability of teeth."

 As can be read in an internet forum, "no dentist knew anything better so far than pulling the tooth, antibiotics or resection..."